olilamm/happymappy/installation.md

+This repository will have two purposes:
-This repository will hold my final project for GEOG 510 the "happymappy" package.
+1. it will hold my final project for GEOG 510 the "happymappy" package
+2. serve as an example of a markdown file for Lab 2